rossedlin/cuttingweb-wp-theme/README.md

-# cuttingweb-wp-theme
+# Cutting Web WordPress Theme

-Cutting Web WordPress Theme
+This is the main wordpress theme for the website https://www.cuttingweb.co.uk/ Created by Ross Edlin